What biochemical blood test is normal? table. Normal cholesterol value in women

 Creatine kinase

-CK is involved in the transformation of creatine and the maintenance of energy metabolism in the cell.
+CC takes part in the transformation of creatine and maintaining energy metabolism in the cell.
 It has 3 subtypes:

 • MM (enzyme located in muscle tissue)